Architecture & Morality: Legacy

-Musicians Moby, Frost, Tor Lundvall, and The Divine Comedy's Neil Hannon have named Architecture & Morality one of their favourite albums, while Anohni, Spacemen 3's Peter Kember, and X Marks the Pedwalk's Sevren Ni-Arb have cited it as a pivotal record from their youth.
+Musicians Moby, Frost, Tor Lundvall, Front Line Assembly's Rhys Fulber, The Divine Comedy's Neil Hannon, and Low's Alan Sparhawk have named Architecture & Morality one of their favourite albums.
+Elsewhere, Anohni, Spacemen 3's Peter Kember, and X Marks the Pedwalk's Sevren Ni-Arb have cited it as an important record in their lives; Underground Lovers credit their career to the album.
 Moby said, "I mean it's not hard to overdo the hyperbole, but it's a perfect album, so cohesive, and every song perfectly speaks to the other song, the unapologetic emotional quality of it is really inspiring.
 Even the artwork by Peter Saville, everything about it is perfectly crafted."
-Jamie Stewart of Xiu Xiu labelled the record a "masterpiece", while Charlatans vocalist Tim Burgess staged a Twitter listening party of the album, describing it as "genius" and "absolutely beautiful".
-Architecture & Morality has received further endorsements from Kevin Hearn of Barenaked Ladies, Alex Naidus of The Pains of Being Pure at Heart, and Jonn Penney of Ned's Atomic Dustbin, who selected it as the record he would place on a Christmas wish list.
-The Alan Partridge universe has incorporated songs from the album, with the title character noting that it features "some classic electro-rock".
+Jamie Stewart of Xiu Xiu called the record a "masterpiece", while Charlatans vocalist Tim Burgess staged a Twitter listening party of the album, describing it as "genius" and "absolutely beautiful".
+Architecture & Morality has received further endorsements from Kevin Hearn of Barenaked Ladies, Alex Naidus of The Pains of Being Pure at Heart, Jon Campbell of The Time Frequency, and Jonn Penney of Ned's Atomic Dustbin, who selected it as the record he would place on a Christmas wish list.

-The subject of multiple "classic album" analyses, Architecture & Morality is recognised as a seminal record of the synth-pop genre and the 1980s decade.
-It has been the focus of three tours: as well as touring in support of the record upon its release, OMD included all of its songs in the main set of their 2007 comeback tour (which spawned the 2008 live album and DVD, OMD Live: Architecture & Morality & More), and also staged a 40th anniversary tour in 2021.
+The subject of multiple "classic album" analyses, Architecture & Morality is recognised as a seminal record of both the synth-pop genre, and the 1980s.
+Fact labelled it "a key influence on the 80s synth-wave [sic] explosion", while Rolling Stone en Español listed the record among "The 20 Key Synth-Pop Albums", further describing it as "one of the most influential albums of the decade".
+Architecture & Morality has been the focus of three tours: as well as touring in support of the album upon its release, OMD included all of its songs in the main set of their 2007 comeback tour (which spawned the 2008 live album and DVD, OMD Live: Architecture & Morality & More), and also staged a 40th anniversary tour in 2021.
 The record has sold more than four million copies worldwide.